tvrzna/emptty/README.md

 # emptty
-Dead simple Display Manager running in CLI as TTY login, that starts .xinitrc or .winitrc.
+Dead simple Display Manager running in CLI as TTY login, that starts Xorg or Wayland.

 ### Configuration
 Configuration is handled via environment variables.